munnaSingh306/parking-lot-tracker/README.md

 # How to use
 To use parking lot tracker, user have to have installed python 3.6+ version on their system.
-And then run services.py in your terminal
+And then run services.py in your terminal.

 # Sample inputs and behaviour